Frequently Asked Questions:

 * Pay Stubs (Last Four Most Recent Consecutive)

 These items are REQUIRED for any applications for Community Housing.
 Incomplete applications are not added to the BCHA Database.
-If you have moved to the area recently for work, please provide a letter of hire from your Blaine County employer.
+If you have moved to the area recently for work, please provide an offer letter from your Blaine County employer.

 I don't see any rentals available, why?

 Our rental stock is much smaller than our ownership units, this leads to a much higher demand than supply.
-However, to be considered for rentals when they come available, your application information must be kept up to date.
-Please notify us immediately to changes with your employment or household configuration.
+However, to be considered for rentals when they become available, your application information must be kept up to date.
+Please notify us immediately to changes with your employment or household.

 Do I have to update my application?

-BCHA is not the agency that issues Section 8 vouchers.
-We are happy to explain the process and direct you to the proper agency.
-The Idaho Housing and Finance Organization (IHFA) is the state sanctioned agency that issues Section 8 vouchers.
-Please visit their website for more information and to download the Section 8 application.
-IHFA Rental Assistance
+BCHA does not issue Section 8 vouchers.
+We are happy to direct you to Idaho Housing and Finance Association (IHFA), the state sanctioned agency that issues Section 8 vouchers.
+Please visit their website for more information and to download the Section 8 application here.

 I need a place to live for a short period of time, can you help?

 Yes.
-BCHA operates the Lift Tower Lodge as Temporary Housing.
-Please email info@bcoha to learn more.
+BCHA operates transitional housing.
+Please email [email protected] to learn more.

 What are the Income Limits?